United States Penitentiary, Hazelton

-The United States Penitentiary, Hazelton (USP Hazelton) is a high-security United States federal prison for male inmates in West Virginia.
+The United States Penitentiary, Hazelton (USP Hazelton) is a high-security United States federal prison for men in West Virginia.
 The high-security facility has earned the nickname "Misery Mountain" by the inmates who are incarcerated there.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility has a satellite prison camp for minimum-security male offenders.

 The facility is located in an unincorporated area of Preston County, West Virginia, several miles east of Bruceton Mills, less than 2 mile west of the Maryland border.

-The Federal Correctional Complex (FCC) Hazelton has two prisons, physically adjacent but distinct: USP Hazelton and the medium-security Federal Correctional Institution, Hazelton constructed in 2015.
-Both are operated by the FBOP.
+The Federal Correctional Complex (FCC) Hazelton has three prisons, physically adjacent but distinct: USP Hazelton and the medium-security Federal Correctional Institution, Hazelton constructed in 2015.
+In addition, there is the Secure Female Facility for women.
+All are operated by the FBOP.

 Facility

 USP Hazelton was built due to an increasing need for modern facilities to house the growing number of federal inmates.
 The high security facility and the satellite minimum security prison camp cost $129 million to build and takes up 996 acre.
 The prison was designed by KZF Architectural Firm.

 The 650000 sqft high-security facility, completed in 2004, contains six two-story buildings with 768 general housing cells and 120 "special housing cells" where especially dangerous prisoners are housed.
 In addition, there are several one- and two-story buildings which house various prison programs, as well as a factory where prisoners work.
 It is surrounded by a triple security fence with a taut wire system, and six guard towers around the perimeter.

 The 27000 sqft minimum security Federal Prison Camp, also completed in 2004, is located outside the high security perimeter of the high-security facility.
 It consists of living units and prison program facilities and has a capacity of 128 inmates.